-- Department letter of recommendation with vote; - Teaching assignment information (TAI) datasheet that summarizes the courses taught, workload data, grade distribution and SEIs by individual course and semester (which are only available after completing a full academic year) and departmental comparison SEI data; - Merit evaluation data (if available).
+- Department letter of recommendation with vote; - Teaching assignment information (TAI) datasheet that summarizes the courses taught, workload data, grade distribution and LENS Summary Reports; and - Merit evaluation data (if available).

 The initial review of probationary faculty shall be conducted by the tenured faculty of the appropriate department in the manner outlined below.